Compare two cars

 Verdict

-Ford appears just a bit more reliable, although the difference is truly marginal.
+Ford is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car offers slightly better overall protection and takes the lead.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the American car still consumps less fuel, which needs to be taken into consideration.
-I believe that, when we take all into account, we have only one winner here - the Ford.
+It all continues in the same direction, with Ford being considerably quicker, thus putting more smile on driver's face.
+To make things even better, it consumps less fuel!
+All together, there's not much more to say, in this case I wouldn't even consider anything but Ford.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.